Citizenship - Must be citizen of the United States

 Your application, résumé and/or supporting documentation will be verified.
 Please follow all instructions carefully.
 Errors or omissions may affect consideration for employment.
 You may also be evaluated based upon the question responses you provide during a structured interview.
 In responding to structured interview questions you should be sure to cite specific examples of experience, explain exactly what you did, and the outcome.

-You will be evaluated on the following Knowledge, Skills and Abilities and Other characteristics (KSAO's) during your assessment questionnaire.
+You will be evaluated on the following Knowledge, Skills and Abilities and Other characteristics (KSAO's).
 Applicants who meet the qualification and basic requirements will be further evaluated by the Professional Standards Board for this occupation to determine the extent to which their work or related experience, education, training, awards, outside activities, and supervisory appraisal, etc., indicate they possess the KSAOs listed below.
 All applicants should provide clear, concise examples that show the level of accomplishment or degree to which they possess the KSAO in their CV or resume.
 Incomplete, vague or contradictory information may affect the rating.
 Please review carefully before making an online response selection.
 Your application, resume and supporting documents will be used to verify your response.

 1. In depth knowledge of a specialized area of clinical pharmacy practice with a focus on evaluating and managing drug therapy in adult outpatients.

 2. Advanced knowledge of pharmaceutics, pharmacokinetics, pharmacodynamics, and pharmacotherapeutics.

 3. Skill in monitoring and assessing the outcome of drug therapies including physical assessment and interpretation of laboratory and other diagnostic parameters.